 On-page factors influence relevance and trust of your content to the search engines.
-External factors influence you’re “authority” status and validate your site as the subject matter expert.
+External factors influence your “authority” status and validate your site as the subject matter expert.

 You want to focus your efforts on quality sources that are relevant to your subject matter – and never pay for a link in a way that violates the search engines’ respective guidelines.

-If you have a physical business, local directory and search site citations are key.
+If you have a physical or service-based business, local directory and search site citations are key.